CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Review.md

 giant `xtab()` is possible, but unwieldy for more than three variables.

 We instead reducing all VARIABLES to the value 1 if data exists, and zero otherwise.
-We then looking at correlations between data categories
+We then look at correlations between data categories,

 ``` r
 tmp <- dep_data %>%